19hours/sg-statutes/Acts/Economic Development Board Act.md

 (a) the Chairman; and

-(b) not less than 4 and not more than 11 other members who shall be appointed by the Minister.
+(b) not less than 5 and not more than 15 other members who shall be appointed by the Minister.

 [17/75; 11/89]

-(2) The quorum of the Board shall be 4.
+(2) The quorum of the Board shall be 5.

 (3) The Board shall meet at such times and places as the Board may determine.

 [11/89]

-(4) The members of the Board appointed by the Minister under subsection (1)(b) shall, unless their appointment is revoked by the Minister under subsection (11), or unless they resign during their period of office, hold office for a term of 3 years or for such shorter period as the Minister may in any case determine.
+(4) The members of the Board appointed by the Minister under subsection (1)(b) shall hold office for such period and on such terms and conditions as the Minister may determine, and shall be eligible for re-appointment.

-[11/89]
+[11/2008 wef 26/05/2008]

 (5) The Minister may appoint not more than 2 members of the Board to be Deputy Chairmen of the Board.